vtsurka/Toshinou/README.md

 2. Use any web proxy to replace the main.swf and preloader.swf
 3. Enjoy

-### Chrome
+### Chrome/Chromium
-1. Download and extract it.
+1. Download and extract it
-2. Open any web proxy and locate the options.
+2. Open any web proxy and locate the options
-3. Enable HTTPS decryption (you maybe have to trust the certification and restart the proxy).
+3. Enable HTTPS decryption (you maybe have to trust the certification and restart the proxy)
-4. Install the addon through chrome://extensions.
+4. Install the addon through chrome://extensions
-5. Use any web proxy to replace the main.swf and preloader.swf.
+5. Use any web proxy to replace the main.swf and preloader.swf
 6. Enjoy!

 Issues